 - Submit a final research report to NC Space Grant;

-- Participate in the State of North Carolina Undergraduate Research and Creativity Symposium (SNCURCS) to be held in November 2014 at NC State University.
+- Participate in the State of North Carolina Undergraduate Research and Creativity Symposium (SNCURCS) to be held in November 2017 at Campbill University in Lillington, NC.
 Participation includes an oral or poster presentation at SNCURCS and active involvement throughout entire symposium.

 - Share their research experiences in public forums or educational settings.
 Presentations that encourage interest in aerospace careers and research to high school students are of particular interest to NC Space Grant;

 - Inform the Consortium of changes of address; and

 - Respond to academic and employment follow-up surveys administered by NC Space Grant as required by NASA.